cnavotka/ruta40/README.md

 ![HTML Validator Contact](https://github.com/cnavotka/ruta40/blob/master/assets/images/html-checker-contact.png)

-* Passed CSS Validator without errors in the Index, Gallery and COntact file (note that the two errors in the screenshot belongs to Bootstrap):
+* Passed CSS Validator without errors in the Index, Gallery and Contact file (note that the two errors in the screenshot belongs to Bootstrap):

 Index file: